TheLordZee/starships/README.md

 https://starshipsatwar.herokuapp.com/

 ## To setup and run server locally:
-1. Set up and enter a virtual environment in the folder.
+1. Set up and enter a virtual environment for Python in the folder.
 2. Install requirements with "pip install -r requirements.txt"
 3. Start server with 'flask run'